top of page

 What to Wear

-Getting dressed for photos shouldn’t be stressful — here’s the quick version of what always works:
+Getting dressed for photos shouldn’t be stressful.
+Here’s what always works:

 Colors that blend:

-Layers + Texture: Cardigans, shawls, sweaters, scarves, fancy hats, or wraps add interest and movement.
+Layers + Texture: Cardigans, shawls, wraps, scarves, hats — anything with interest or movement.

-Comfort first: If you can’t move, sit, or pick up your kids, it’s a no. Wear shoes that fit the location.
-(Maybe don't wear heels to an overlook.)
+Comfort first: If you can’t move, sit, or scoop up a kid — it’s a no. Wear shoes that work for where we’re headed.
+(Maybe skip heels on a mountaintop.)

-⸻ Bottom line: If you feel good in it, it’ll look good.
+Bottom line: If you feel good in it, it’ll photograph beautifully.

 Seasonal Colors